quality-liquid/cupid_code/Documentation/Design/Testing/testing_design.md

 Overall our tests cover most of the use cases that we could think of.
 The users of the application should have little issues but there are always more tests that could be written.

+### Lessons Learned
+Unit tests are time consuming and surprisingly hard to write.
+Asher's walkthrough seemed relatively simple, but it's a bit more difficult to do by oneself, and even as a team.
+It didn't help that we did not write our code in the style of Test-Driven Development.
+We also didn't deploy our app until near the end of the Testing Sprint.
+We needed to deploy before testing, because we needed the `manifest.json` file, which would be created at deployment.

+### Encountered Bugs
+We were utilizing serializers to get data from the database.
+This would allow us to get data easily, and we can easily modify the data in the serializer.
+Then we can save the serializer to save chagnes to the database.
+During development, we were not getting all the information we needed from the serializer.
+Keys we were asking for were coming back as null.
+After refactoring our code and creating helper functions to reduce the work each view is doing, the issue resolved itself.

 ## Tools and Frameworks

 In our testing endeavors, we leverage a variety of tools and frameworks to streamline our processes and enhance efficiency: